h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 ![batch-scoring-via-run-py-program-2](assets/batch-scoring-via-run-py-program-2.jpg)

 This classification output is the batch scoring done for our Hydraulic System cooling condition.
-You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, cool_cond_y.100.
+You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
 The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency and 100 means it is operating at full efficiency.

-8. There is some more data we can retrieve from our res predictions, which include the prediction column names, column types:
+8. There is some more data we can retrieve from our res predictions, which include the prediction column names and column types:

 ```bash